bluelibs/runner/README.md

 });
 ```

-There are only 2 recommended ways to listen to events:
+To listen to events you have to create a task.

 ### `task.on` property